shini4i/argo-watcher/docs/operations/high-availability.md

 Two properties make that safe to run everywhere at once.
 Claims are taken with `FOR UPDATE SKIP LOCKED`, so simultaneous sweeps partition the abandoned tasks instead of handing the same one to two replicas.
-And a replica that lost its claim discovers this on its next renewal and stops without writing a status, so it cannot clobber the outcome the new owner records.
+And a replica stops watching a rollout as soon as it is no longer the one to finish it — because it lost its claim, which it discovers on its next renewal, or because it has begun shutting down and is about to release the claim itself.
+Either way it stops without writing a status, so it cannot clobber the outcome the new owner records.

 ### How long a deployment is unattended